hackerb9/tokenize/README.md

 ## Usage

-The program reads from stdin and writes to stdout, so you'll need to use redirection like so:
+The main program reads from stdin and writes to stdout, so you'll need to use redirection like so:

 ``` bash